ssvlabs/SIPs/sips/cluster_consensus.md

 For the `Sync Committee` duty, operators agree on a `phase0.Root` data which is also independent of the validator.

-On the other hand, a post-consensus phase is still required for each duty that was previously aggregated.
-Thus, the partial signatures for each validator must still be shared between parties.
-Better than sending a message for each eth duty, we recommend merging the post-consensus partial signatures into a single message.

 ## Improvement

-This proposal helps to decrease the number of messages exchanged in the network and the processing cost.

 According to Monte Carlo simulations using a dataset based on the Mainnet, this proposal reduces to $21.60$% the current number of messages exchanged in the network.
 Note that this result includes aggregating the post-consensus messages into a single message.

 Regarding the number of bits exchanged, we estimate that this proposal will reduce the current value to, at least, $52.96$%.
 Notice that this reduction is not as significant as the number of messages reduction due to the larger post-consensus messages.

-Again with Monte Carlo simulations using the Mainnet dataset, the number of attestation duties aggregated presented the following distribution (notice that it also represents the number of partial signature messages merged into a single message).
+Again with Monte Carlo simulations using the Mainnet dataset, the number of attestation duties aggregated presented the following distribution.

 <p align="center">
 <img src="./images/cluster_consensus/aggregated_duties.png"  width="50%" height="10%">